 Children and youth are welcome to attend the entire Sunday service or to participate in age-specific classes.
 We provide care for infants and toddlers in our Nursery.
 Preschool and early elementary children are welcome to attend the Chalice Children class.
 Upper elementary and middle school children attend the U.U.
 Kids class.
 High school youth are welcome to attend the services or to participate in our YUUth class.

 On most Sundays we have a printed Order of Service.
 It serves as a guide to the service and lists any readings or songs we will sing.
 If a hymnal—a book of songs and readings for worship—is needed one will be placed in the seats.
 Even if we will not be using the hymnal, you are welcome to pick one up from the bookcase and peruse it.
 Whoever is leading the service will let you know where to find readings, songs, and how they are to be performed (“Please rise, as you are willing and able, to sing hymn number 123” or “We will read number 591 responsively.
 I’ll read the regular type.
 The congregation will read the italics.”).
 If the hymnals will not be used, the words for readings or songs will be printed out for you and placed in the order of service.

-We have a couple of times for newcomers to make connections and learn more about the congregation and Unitarian Universalism in a casual setting.
-Between the Forum (usually an open discussion or educational series for adults) and the Service, we host a Coffee Social everyone is invited to gather for conversation and a snack.
-You are welcome to make your way to the kitchen to help yourself to coffee, tea, or juice and a snack and get to know our members and friends.
-After service, you can either join the Lunch Bunch which gathers at a different local restaurant or grab a plate at our monthly potluck luncheon.
-As a guest please don’t feel obligated to bring a dish to join in the potluck, it’s our pleasure for you to join in the mealtime and conversation!
+We have a few casual times for newcomers to make connections and learn more about the congregation and Unitarian Universalism.
+Between Forum (usually an open discussion or educational series for adults) and Service, we offer coffee and snacks for everyone to gather for conversation.
+You are welcome to help yourself to coffee, tea, or juice and a snack and get to know our members and friends.
+After Service, you can join us in a meal with either the Lunch Bunch which gathers at a local restaurant or grab a plate at our monthly potluck luncheon.
+As a guest please don’t feel obligated to bring a dish to join in the potluck, it’s our pleasure for you to join in the meal and conversation!